timtimkaaa/MyObsidianRepoo/Inbox/I want to spend my dopamine on things I care for.md

 In our modern world attention and time are the most valuable resources, and it is easy to spend them on thing you don't are for... **But** there is another integral aspect of life - *happiness*.
 We can get it from many sources and for our body, it will feel the same.
 Although **the emotions, memories, legacy and long term effects that it comes with it can be very different**.

 Say I get joy out of helping someone out vs. I get joy from watching a mildly interesting video.
 Those two will give me about the same amount of joy.
 But the next day I will feel good about the former, but I won't feel anything or maybe even guilt about the latter.
-It will also contribute to my
+It will also contribute to my reputation, reinforce this habit of helping people.

 ### Also check out / References